WriskHQ/DataDocs/documentation/policy_transaction.md

 ## risk_factors

-An array that describes the factors which are used to price the insurance risk.
+An array that describes the factors which are used to price the insurace risk.

 `risk_factors`